ShoheiKomaki/CDMVSeq_analysis/README.md

-# npjGenomicMedicine_2023
+# CDMVSeq_analysis
-This repository contains the codes used in an article, [Article info].
+This repository contains the codes used for the CDMVSeq analysis.
-Detailed methods are available in the article.